 - You find yourself defending why you left the last three jobs in less than a few years.

-- You can only seem to get low paying jobs event though you have a lot of years of experience.
+- You never get the salary and level of position you really want even though you have a lot of years of experience.

 - You have collected a few stories about how previous employers mistreated you.